Learn about California Condors

 Chicks develop in their nests for approximately six months.
 The adult condors take turns brooding and feeding the chick.
 Once the chick has fledged and is capable in flight, it will follow the adults on foraging flights and to roost sites.
 These flights with their parents are when young condors are first exposed to conspecifics, wind patterns, flight techniques, foraging strategies, and important geographic locations.
 It may take a year for young condors to reliably find food on their own and become independent of their parents.

-Natural History, Distribution,
+Natural History, Distribution, and Declines

 Condor fossil records have been discovered in Oregon, California, Nevada, Arizona, New Mexico, Texas, Florida, New York, and Mexico, indicating that the species was distributed across much of North America before the end of the Pleistocene, approximately 13,000 years before present.